seonghyun26/nba-gnn/node_classification/README.md

-# NON-BACKTRACKING GRAPH NEURAL NETWORK
+# Non-Backtracking Graph Neural Network for node classification

 This repository is the official implementation of 'Non-Backtracking Graph Neural Network' for node classification task.